 RPD comfort is an important factor in wearer acceptance.
-Initial RPD wearers and anyone who changes the model or brand of RPD shall wear the RPD for a comfortassessment period of approximately five minutes immediately prior to the fit test.
+Initial RPD wearers and anyone who changes the model or brand of RPD shall wear the RPD for a comfort-assessment period of approximately five minutes immediately prior to the fit test.
 If necessary, the person being fit tested may make adjustments to achieve a comfortable fit during this period.
-The comfort period will also allow purging of any particles which have become trapped inside the RPD upon donning.
-This is important for QNFT methods which use particle-counting technology.
-The comfortassessment period allows the RPD wearer time to determine if the RPD is truly comfortable or not, and to make any necessary adjustments.
-Discomfort may become apparent only after the RPD.
+The comfort-assessment period allows the RPD wearer time to determine if the RPD is truly comfortable or not, and to make any necessary adjustments.
+Discomfort may become apparent only after the RPD is worn for a period of time.
+For example, over-tightened straps may not be noticed immediately.
+If the RPD wearer finds the comfort of the RPD to be unacceptable at any time, they shall be given the opportunity to try another RPD.

-If the wearer needs to use in-facepiece spectacles they should wear them during the fit test.
-H50-Wearers should wear any other PPE that could potentially interfere with the fit of the facepiece during H51the fit test.
-If they cannot wear the PPE properly without affecting the function of the RPE or vice versa, choose alternative PPE. -12 The details (make and model) of the other PPE such as eyewear or safety helmets or associated equipment worn during the fit test should be recorded on the fit test report itself.
+- H50- If the wearer needs to use in-facepiece spectacles they should wear them during the fit test. - H51- Wearers should wear any other PPE that could potentially interfere with the fit of the facepiece during the fit test.
+If they cannot wear the PPE properly without affecting the function of the RPE or vice versa, choose alternative PPE.

 The fit test should be conducted with the facepiece worn in the manner in which it is normally used in the workplace.
 Not every individual may be able to obtain a satisfactory fit.
 For example certain facial characteristics may interfere with the RPE fit, such as hollow temples, protruding cheek bones, deep skin creases, scars, the absence of teeth or dentures, facial injury and swelling of the mouth and the face.
 Users of tight-fitting facepieces who have dentures, should be fit tested: with dentures, if they would normally wear them while wearing the RPE in the workplace; and conversely, without dentures if they would not normally wear them while wearing the RPE in the workplace.
-Fit testers should be aware that other factors such as make up and cosmetics, facial jewellery and certain hair styles can also adversely affect the seal of RPE facepieces.
-H52-Preparing for a quantitative fit test - all methods - Use, maintain and calibrate QNFT equipment in accordance with the manufacturer's recommendations.
+Fit Testers should be aware that other factors such as make up and cosmetics, facial jewellery and certain hair styles can also adversely affect the seal of RPE facepieces.

+Preparing for a quantitative fit test - all methods

+Use, maintain and calibrate QNFT equipment in accordance with the manufacturer's recommendations.
 Before using the equipment, check its stability as instructed by the manufacturer.
 Retain all records of maintenance, calibration and pre-use checks.

-F13-Fit2Fi You should only ever use fit test equipment which has passed its pre-use checks and is within calibration.
-H53-
+You should only ever use fit test equipment which has passed its pre-use checks and within calibration.